tasosiris/Quest-game-on-the-Mbed-platform-/README.md

 ## Installation

 1. Import the project into the Mbed environment.
-2. Copy and paste your hash table implementation from Project 2-1 into `hash_table.cpp` and `hash_table.h`.
-3. Compile and flash the code to your Mbed device.
+2. Compile and flash the code to your Mbed device.

 ## Game Flow